 (1) The selection process should begin with a careful univariable analysis of each variable.
 For nominal, ordinal, and continuous variables with few integer values, we suggest this be done with a contingency table of outcome (y=0,1) versus the k levels of the independent variable.
 The likelihood ratio chi-square test with k-1 degrees-of-freedom is exactly equal to the value of the likelihood ratio test for the significance of the coefficients for the k-1 design variables in a univariable logistic regression model that contains that single independent variable.
-Since the Pearson chi-square test is asymptotically equivalent to the likelihood ratio chi-square test, it may also be used.
+Since the Pearson chi-square test, it may also be used.
 In addition to the overall test, it is a good idea, for those variables exhibiting at least a moderate level of association, to estimate the individual odds ratios (along with confidence limits) using one of the levels as the reference group.